antaldaniel/old_music_dataobservatory_eu/content/pillars/diversity-circulation/index.md

 +++
 # Project title.
-title = "CEEMID"
+title = "Music Diversity & Circulation"
-subtitle = "CEEMID (2014-2020) is now the Digital Music Observatory"
+subtitle = "Indicators related to the diversity of music made and listened to in Europe and its circulation"

 # Date this page was created.
 date = 2019-02-27T00:00:00
-lastmod = 2021-10-21T17:00:00
+lastmod = 2021-11-05T12:30:00

 # Project summary to display on homepage.
-summary = "CEEMID was multi-country project that was a predecessor of Reprex’s Digital Music Observatory."
+summary = "Music diversity and circulation is a crucial policy and business goal for European music stakeholders.
+Most European creators work in small countries, often confined to the audiences of a not widely spoken language; moreover, they are in competition with the entire world via media platforms, streaming services and traditional record sales."

 # Tags: can be used for filtering projects.
 tags = ["ceemid", "surveys", "Digital Music Observatory"]